Bushwalking in Sydney

 Getting to an activity is easy.
 We generally meet at a train station and then car pool to the walking track.
 You won't get lost and don't need your own transport!

-Our members are men and women of all ages and nationalities.
+Our members are men and women of all ages and nationalities from across the Sydney area.

 Membership is only $30 per year over 3 years ($90 total), $35 per year for 2 years ($70 total), or $45 for one year, plus $15 per year for each additional family member (if they join the club).
-This pays for insurance, the newsletter, etc. Unlike some other clubs, you do not have to pay the club a fee each time you go on an activity (but you do pay for transport).
-Members are welcome to attend club meetings (listed on the programme).
+This pays for insurance, the newsletter, etc. Unlike some other clubs, you do not have to pay the club a fee each time you go on an activity (but you may be asked to contribute to car pooling costs).

-To join us, fill in a membership form, and send it to us with the membership fee.
+To join us, fill in the online membership form, and electronically pay the membership fee.

 Or give it a try first.
-Simply choose a bushwalk on the programme and give the organiser a ring.
+Simply choose a bushwalk on the program and contact the organiser.
 Say you are thinking of joining the club.
 He or she will describe the activity so you and the walk leader can see if it is suitable for you.
 Visitors can try one walk for free before they're expected to join the club.

 If you've got questions, please contact us.